CiscoDevNet/terraform-provider-aci/docs/resources/dscp_to_priority_map.md

 ## Importing

-An existing Dscp To Priority Map can be [imported](https://www.terraform.io/docs/import/index.html) into this resource with its distinguished name (DN), via the following command:
+An existing DSCP to Priority Map can be [imported](https://www.terraform.io/docs/import/index.html) into this resource with its distinguished name (DN), via the following command:

 ```
 terraform import aci_dscp_to_priority_map.example_custom_qos_policy uni/tn-{name}/qoscustom-{name}/dcsp-{from}-{to}
 ```

-Starting in Terraform version 1.5, an existing Dscp To Priority Map can be imported using [import blocks](https://developer.hashicorp.com/terraform/language/import) via the following configuration:
+Starting in Terraform version 1.5, an existing DSCP to Priority Map can be imported using [import blocks](https://developer.hashicorp.com/terraform/language/import) via the following configuration:

 ```